 Some schools have a celebration assembly in order to celebrate pupil's achievements.
 Care should be taken that this is still regarded as an act of worship through saying prayer at the end of the celebration to thank God for pupil's achievements and successes.
 Here at St Anne's C.E.
-Primary School we hold our Celebration Assembly / Worship every Friday which incorporates an act of worship.
+Primary School we hold our Celebration Worship every Friday which is followed by an act of worship led by our Worship Council.